Guidelines for Diets with Dietary Reference Intakes

 UL – The Tolerable Upper Intake Level is the highest level of daily nutrient intake that is likely to pose no risk of adverse health effects in the general population.
 As intake increases above the UL, the risk of adverse effects increases.

-The four values above fit evidence on omega-6 intakes in ways that suggest a need to change current dietary advice to Americans.
+The four values above fit evidence on omega-6 intakes in ways that suggest a need for further change in current dietary advice to Americans.